Estadio Defensores del Chaco

 The idea of building the Estadio Defensores del Chaco came from league president Enrique L. Pinho, who deemed the existing stadiums in the country in the early 20th century to be inadequate for the growing popularity of football.

 Construction of the stadium began in 1915 and was completed two years later.
-It officially opened on the 4th of November 1917 with the league final between Olimpia and Libertad (0-1).
+It officially opened on 4 November 1917 with the league final between Olimpia and Libertad (0-1).

 The stadium was called Estadio de Puerto Sajonia back then and could hold about 10,000 spectators.